 We are a people among whom those who look or think differently can be united in love and fellowship, centered on the person and grace of Jesus Christ.

-- We bridge cultural, racial, economic and gender barriers for Christ
+- We bridge cultural, racial, economic and gender divides for Christ

-- We embrace the gifts of the global and historical Church
+- We embrace the gifts and guide of the global and historical Church

-They have 3 amazing kids – Makenna, Brooklyn, and Noah.
-Jordan loved the San Diego Chargers until they moved to LA.
-Now he feels forsaken.
-These days, Jordan and Holly love coffee the most, because these kids wake up early.
+They have 3 wonderful kids – Makenna, Brooklyn, and Noah.
+These days, Jordan and Holly love good coffee the most, because these kids wake up early.

 The Parish is a fresh expression of an ancient faith, rooted in the history and tradition of the Anglican Church.

 We belong to a worldwide Anglican Communion, constituting the third largest Christian body globally.
 The Anglican Church in North America unites 112,000 Anglicans in nearly 1,000 congregations across the United States, Canada, and Mexico into a single Church.
 As Anglicans, we hold to the via media, or “middle way.”
 This middle way teaches us to make room for all we see in Jesus, trusting him to unite us even in the midst of differences.